Schneider Electric Logo

 Schneider SA Logo 1981

 In the 1980s, the company, which became Schneider, decided to focus on the electric power industry.
 By giving up shipbuilding and steel production, it also changed its logo.
-In the logo’s center is a stylized letter “S,” which looks like a sideways-turned “N.” Designers made it black and complemented it with four short horizontal stripes of cyan.
+At the center of the logo is a stylized letter “S” that looks like a sideways “N.” Designers made it black and complemented it with four short horizontal cyan stripes.
 These lines were associated with the wires that carry current.

 1999 – 2008